einjunge99/mistery-box/README.md

 https://einjunge99.github.io/mistery-box/

 In order to see the full source code, please, go ahead to the surprise-app folder.
-If you want to run it locally, dont forget to run
+If you want to run it locally, don't forget to run
 ```
 npm install
 ```